 - Social Development

 At the beginning of each calendar year, the newly elected club president appoints each member to serve on one or more of these committees.
 Each committee plans its focus and activities for the year and works together with each other and with all club members to achieve its goals.
-Activities for 2017 are numerous!
+Some of those activities completed are highlighted below.

 Social Development Committee

 Members under the leadership of Mike Ekdahl, Social Development Chair, participated in the Peasley Middle School’s “Reality Store” where six classes of students went through the reality simulation, learning about choices they would have to make when budgeting their assigned “salaries.”
 Pictured below, posing as proprietors of various businesses, are (top) Roger Dick and Mike Ekdahl; (bottom left) Mike Davis: (bottom right) Tony Dziadul.
 Not pictured are Rose Taylor, Bunny Ekdahl, and Kay Vandyke.

 American Legion Post 75 conducted a very touching memorial service on February 2 at Bellamy United Methodist Church to honor the 4 Army Chaplains who gave their lives to save other soldiers on the USAT Dorchester which was torpedoed and sunk on February 3, 1943.
 These brave chaplains gave up their life vests to other soldiers.
 Just before the Dorchester sank, survivors remember seeing the chaplains standing on the deck with locked arms singing.
 Shown are Abingdon Ruritan Club members who attended: Front Row: Janet Kyle, Mary Lou Shepherd, and Selena Collins; Back Row: Dave Kyle (Citizenship and Patriotism Committee Chairman), and Frank Collins.
 Not shown is Marshall Butler who also attended.